eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/arf.md

-Threats can be defined according to different threat models, such as the STRIDE approach for security threat risks, and the LINDDUN framework for privacy threat modeling.
-Such models allow to inspire and categorize threat such as spoofing, tampering, information disclosure, or linking.
+Threats can be defined according to different threat models, such as the STRIDE approach for security threat risks, and the LINDDUN framework for privacy threat modelling.
+Such models allow to inspire and categorise threat such as spoofing, tampering, information disclosure, or linking.
 While security and privacy are closely related, they do start from a different mindset.
-Both security threat modeling and privacy threat modeling aim to create a system model, identify threats systematically for each system component and rely on threat categories to drive the analysis.
+Both security threat modelling and privacy threat modelling aim to create a system model, identify threats systematically for each system component and rely on threat categories to drive the analysis.
 This helps to eventually mitigate threats, for example through certification requirements.
 However, the security mindset is to protect